DavyJonesLocker/party_foul/README.md

 ## Installation ##

-Prior to installing the gem you will need to set up an OAuth application on Github to provide access to your repository.
-Once this OAuth application is setup you will have a `ClientID` and `ClientSecret` that you will need to complete the installation.

 **Note** We highly recommend that you create a new Github account that is a collaborator on your repository.
 Use this new account's credentials for the installation below.
 If you use your own account you will